AbhinandanBM/meet-space/README.md

 ## Getting Started

 First, download the zip file or clone the repositary:
-Then,
+Then,to install the required node modules run

 ```bash
 npm install
 #or
 npm i
 ```
-to install the required node modules and then run
+and then run

 ```bash
 npm run dev